argonjs/docs/_tutorial/part5.md

 cssObjectZneg.position.x = 0.0
 cssObjectZneg.position.y = 0.0
 cssObjectZneg.position.z = -200.0
-//no rotation need for this one
+//no rotation need for this one' jscode='

-'
-jscode='
 // create 6 CSS3DObjects in the scene graph.
 The CSS3DObject object
 // is used by the CSS3DArgonRenderer.
 Because an HTML element can only